5-Star Stocks Poised to Pop: Darling International

 Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, food industry waste recycler DarlingInternational (NYS: DAR) has earned a coveted five-star ranking.

 With that in mind, let's take a closer look at Darling's business and see what CAPS investors are saying about the stock right now.

 |Management||Chairman/CEO Randall Stuewe|

 |Cash/Debt||$38.9 million / $280.0 million|

 Sources: S&P Capital IQ and Motley Fool CAPS.

-If you want market-thumping returns, you need to put together the best portfolio you can.
+If you want to retire rich, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future.
-Of course, despite its five-star rating, Darling may not be your top choice.
+Of course, despite a strong five-star rating, Darling may not be your top choice.

 We've found another stock we are incredibly excited about -- excited enough to dub it "The Motley Fool's Top Stock for 2012."
 We have compiled a special free report for investors to uncover this stock today.
 The report is 100% free, but it won't be here forever, so click here to access it now.

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the newTrackPoisedToCAPS account.